Where to Find Proofreading Jobs as a New Proofreader

 Some companies require you to have a degree to be eligible to apply.
 Others want you to have several years of proofreading experience before working for them.

-However, not all these businesses require proofreaders to have experience.
+However, not all of them require proofreaders to have experience.

 I wrote an article about the best remote proofreading jobs for beginners (no experience required) if you’d like to check out some legitimate opportunities.